linslin/angular-odm/readme.md

 ```

 #### model.findByAttributes();
-Will search a single model record depending on search attributes.
+Function will search a single model record depending on search attributes.

 > {Object}